emdubb/slackline_app/README.md

 ![Slackline Image](https://www.fairviewhs.org/system/photos/357/original/Slackline_club_2.jpg?1329359306)

-CHALLENGE: Slackling has a substaintial community built around it but it is not widely recognized, so finding locations to set up a line is challenging.
+Challenge: Slackling has a substaintial community built around it but it is not widely recognized, so finding locations to set up a line is challenging.
 Slackers are often kicked out of parks because it is thought to damage trees (which it does not), or the sport is perceived as dangerous.

-SOLUTION: This application allows slackers to post the location of their lines.
+Solution: This application allows slackers to post the location of their lines.
 All users will be able to see a list of posted lines allowing the slackline community to foster and provide slackers with places they can practice with fellow slackers.

 Follow the progress on [Trello](https://trello.com/b/m6QEUkeR/slackline-application)